 INTL646 Transnational Crime and Narcotics (3 semester hours)

 This course will provide an overview of transnational crime and narcotics and its effects on national security, political, social, and economic development of countries around the world.
 The focus of this class will be the proliferation and expanding influence of organized crime groups, the increasing links among crime groups, corruption, and links to terrorism from transnational crime and narcotics.
 This class will examine the diverse dimensions of transnational crime and narcotics in the context of increasing globalization and the exponential impact of technology advances.

 INTL647 Cyber Intelligence (3 semester hours)

 This course is a study of Cyber Intelligence from its nascent stages to its current operational and policy impact.
 Students will explore the full range of cyber capabilities from exploitation to defense including several case studies that demonstrate the challenges and benefits of cyber intelligence operations.
-The course will demonstrate how cyber has changed the nature of intelligence collection, operations, and analysis across the US Intelligence and Defense communities.
-Prerequisite: SSGS500.
+The course will demonstrate how cyber has changed the natures of intelligence collection, operations and analysis across the US Intelligence and Defense communities.
+(Prerequisite: SSGS500)